Actionable Neural Representations: Grid Cells from Minimal Constraints: Room Geometry Analysis

 \subsection{2-Dimensional Box}

-A very similar analysis can be applied to the representation of a 2-dimensional box, and used to derive the frequency bias plotted in Figure 6X.
+A very similar analysis can be applied to the representation of a 2-dimensional box, and used to derive the frequency bias plotted in Figure 5F.
 We reach an exactly analogous point to equation~\ref{eq:1dim_box_1int},

 Again we'll study the first order term of the series expansion,

 This is exactly the bias plotted in Figure ~\ref{fig:predictions}F. Changing to rectangles is easy, it is just a rescaling of one axis, which just inversely scales the corresponding frequency axis.